Samer Aoudi

 Host-Only Networking Host-only networking creates a network that is completely contained within the host computer.
 Host-only networking provides a network connection between the VM and the host system by using a virtual network adapter that is visible on the host OS.

-In this activity, you will install Kali Linux as the Tiger Box for the course.
+In this activity, you will install Kali Linux as the Attacker Machine for the course.

 Expert Mode

-1. Download the latest version of Kali Linux (skip this if your instructor already provided Kali)
+1. Download and set up the latest version of Kali Linux for your hypervisor (e.g., VMWare Workstation for our setup)

 Regular Mode